-- Upon initial power or reset, the Call Button LED will illuminate. - When the software has finished initialization, the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page, there is an option called Button Lit When Idle.
-This option sets the normal state for the indicator light.
-The Call Button LED will still blink during initialization and calls. - The Call Button LED flashes briefly at the beginning of RTFM mode.
+- Upon initial power or reset, the call button LED will illuminate. - While the software is setting up the network, the call button led will blink rapidly (10 times/second). - When the software has finished initialization the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page, there is an option called Button Lit When Idle.
+This option sets the normal state for the call button led.
+The Call Button LED will still blink during initialization and calls. - The Call Button LED will flash briefly at the beginning of RTFM mode.